-There’s 3 or 4 scenic points along the way where you can stop and rest.
+There are 3 or 4 scenic points along the way where you can stop and rest.

-This particular mangrove forest covers an area of around 2,400 acres, and is being developed as an important eco-tourism venue.
+This particular mangrove forest covers an area of around 2,400 acres and is being developed as an important eco-tourism venue.

 You will come across a couple of features as you follow the boardwalk, including this shrine in the photo above.

-The next 4 photos (below) are of the main feature at Golden Mangrove Field boardwalk.
+The next 4 photos (below) are of the main feature at the Golden Mangrove Field boardwalk.
 This a large, open expanse of dense, but short trees.
 The platform here overlooks the trees and has a wonderful panoramic view.
 This is really the feature everybody came for, and here it’s selfies galore.

 The Prasae mangrove forest boardwalk is open 24 hours a day, and entry is free.